The latest updates and guides to the current coronavirus situation as of 10 June 2021, 15:00.

 Bookmark this article – we publish the latest updates regularly!

-Written by Anastasiia Dehtiarova, Bozhidar Ivanov, Minka Paraskevova and Toni P. Lyubenova, edited by Lindsay Martin and Scott Green, photo by Anastasiia Dehtiarova.
+Written by Bozhidar Ivanov, Anastasiia Dehtiarova and Toni P. Lyubenova, edited by Lindsay Martin and Scott Green, photo by Anastasiia Dehtiarova.

 What is the current situation?

-On 26 January, the emergency epidemic situation in Bulgaria was extended until 30 April.
+The emergency epidemic situation in Bulgaria has been extended until 31 July.

 Do you need a PCR test for a health checkup or traveling?
 Our community on Facebook Foreigners in Sofia & Friends has some suggestions for clinics and waiting times.
 Are you traveling to or within Europe?
 Check Re-open Europe for the latest updates about the regulations